GSA/Section508.gov/_posts/2017-12-13-blog-Universal-Design-What-is-it.md

 ---
 layout: post
+sidenav: true
+type: article
+title: "Universal Design: What is it?"
 permalink: blog/Universal-Design-What-is-it/
-type: article
-title: 'Universal Design: What is it?'
-created: 1513216986
-tags: Design-and-Develop
 description: Part one of a two-part series about Universal Design The year is 2017.
 The advancement of technology, led by key players in the private sector, has introduced innovations that have made applications more accessible for people with disabilities.
-topic: Design
-sub-topic: Guidance
+tags: Design-and-Develop
+social_img: "assets/images/social-media-og-image-bytes.jpg"
+social_img_alt: "Accessibility Bytes.
+GSA logo with Section508.gov.
+Buy.
+Build.
+Be Accessible."
 audience:
-- Section 508 Program Managers
+- Content Creators
 - Developers
 - Federal Employees
 - IT Program & Project Managers
+- Section 508 Program Managers
+topic:
+- Design
+subtopic:
-- Content Creators
+- Guidance
+resource-type:
-resource-type: Blog
+- Blog
 format: HTML
+created: 2017-12-14
+updated: 2026-07-10
+exclude-changelog: true
 ---

 _Part one of a two-part series about Universal Design_